ringloom-io/ringloom-queue/docs/01-architecture-overview.md

 ## Core Concepts

 ### Queue

-A chronicle-queue is a **directory** on disk containing:
+A brz-queue is a **directory** on disk containing:
-- One metadata/directory-listing file (`.cq4t`)
+- One shared metadata file (`metadata.brz`)
-- Zero or more queue data files (`.cq4`)
+- Zero or more queue data files (`.brz`)

 There is **no broker process**.
-The OS kernel provides persistence via `mmap` with `MAP_SHARED`, and x86 hardware provides atomic arbitration via `lock cmpxchgl`.
+The OS kernel provides persistence via `mmap` with `MAP_SHARED`, and hardware atomics provide lock-free write arbitration via CAS.

 ### Appender

-A writer process.
+A writer.
 Appends messages to the queue and receives a 64-bit **index** identifying the write position.
-Multiple appenders on the same machine are supported.
+The appender is **single-threaded** — it is NOT thread-safe.
+Only one thread within a process may use the appender at a time.
+Multiple processes can each have their own appender to the same queue directory; cross-process arbitration is handled by CAS on the shared mmap region.

 ### Tailer

-A reader/subscriber process.
+A reader/subscriber.
 Reads messages sequentially starting from index 0 or a provided resume index.
-Multiple tailers are supported and can be added/removed at will.
+Multiple tailers are supported across threads and processes.
+Each tailer maintains its own independent mmap window and read state.
+Tailers never block writers.

 ### Index (64-bit)

 Every message is identified by a 64-bit index composed of two parts:

 ```